 Though this year ISB has removed the ‘guidance’ part from the question, the idea remains the same.
 Through this question, the admissions committee is still eager to learn about your risk-taking/ challenge handling/ team management/ leadership/diversity skills.
 To write a compelling narrative, brainstorm for the most important achievement of your life and present it as a compelling story.
 Remember the motto is to convince the admissions committee that you would be an effective contributor towards making the class a more dynamic one.

 Since this time you are not limited to describe only one achievement, you can also choose to narrate a few outstanding events of your life that have shaped your persona, helping you to become an excellent leader, a versatile team-worker, a people’s person or a ‘go-to’ person.

-The admissions committee usually decides in favour of those candidates who have a clear vison of their goals.
-A clarity in thought reflects maturity.
-At this point of your career, when you are already equipped with a few professional and personal skills, you are expected to have a clear vison of your goals.
+The admissions committee usually decides in favor of those candidates who have a clear vision of their goals.
+Clarity in thought reflects maturity.
+At this point of your career, when you are already equipped with a few professional and personal skills, you are expected to have a clear vision of your goals.
 Where do you see yourself in the next 5 years?
 10 years?
 What is your ultimate ambition in life?

 It is also important here to justify how do you feel the ISB PGP program prepare you for the accomplishment of those goals?
 What aspects of the program do you specifically find interesting and suitable for your ambitions?

 You also need to mention how your academics and career so far have prepared you for your goals.
 Basically, in this question, you need to address the following equation: